TechieRS/Basic-Quiz_game/README.md

 - Displays the user's score at the end
 - Option to retake the quiz

-## Questions

-1. What is the capital of India?
-    - 1. Paris
-    - 2. Patna
-    - 3. New Delhi
-    - 4. Harayana

-2. What is 2 + 2?
-    - 1. 3
-    - 2. 4
-    - 3. 5
-    - 4. 6

-3. Who wrote the National Anthem of India?
-    - 1. Rabindranath Tagore
-    - 2. Mahatma Gandhi
-    - 3. Bhagat Singh
-    - 4. Rahul Gandhi

-4. What is the largest planet in our solar system?
-    - 1. Earth
-    - 2. Mars
-    - 3. Jupiter
-    - 4. Saturn

-5. What is the boiling point of water?
-    - 1. 90°C
-    - 2. 100°C
-    - 3. 110°C
-    - 4. 120°C

 ## How to Run

 1. Clone the repository: